-On February 20, 2014, the Company filed a tender offer statement on Schedule TO with the SEC, to commence an offer by the Company to purchase, as approved by the board of directors, 66,217.23 shares of the Company's issued and outstanding common stock, par value \$0.001 per share.
-The offer is for cash at a purchase price of \$8.85 per share, which is the net asset value per share as of February 18, 2014, as determined by the Pricing Committee of the board of directors.
+On February 12, 2015, the Company filed a tender offer statement on Schedule TO with the SEC, to commence an offer by the Company to purchase, as approved by the board of directors, 400,571.32 shares of the Company's issued and outstanding common stock, par value \$0.001 per share.
+The offer is for cash at a purchase price equal to the net asset value per share to be determined within 48 hours of the repurchase date.